Difference Between Rj48 and Rj50

 Parameters of ComparisonRj48Rj50

-Physical appearanceClear appearance and long, have copper contact pins coated with gold.Long and rectangular, have phosphor bronze pins coated with gold.
+Physical appearanceClear appearance and long, have copper contact pins coated with gold.Long and rectangular, they have phosphor bronze pins coated with gold.

 Configuration8P8C10P10C